 Each Academy has a theme linking the lectures together.
 In 2018, for example, the theme was Popular sovereignty - from Athens to Brexit and beyond.
 The lectures are up to 45 minutes with the balance of the session time of 90 minutes reserved for questions and points from the floor.
 The audience is of all ages and levels of education.
 What attendees have in common is that they are all bright and serious and are not afraid of discussing and exploring ideas and sharing their thoughts about what they have read.
 Some two hundred people attend on average each year.

 More information on each year is available from the links on the right.

 Recordings of sessions from previous years are available to provide a flavour of the event:

 The central purpose of The Academy is to spend a long weekend doing nothing but educating ourselves.
 For its own sake.
 Not even for the sake of understanding the world today better (though, if that’s your aim, it can’t hurt to know more about the history of ideas, of course).
 The aim is simply to cultivate ourselves with good books, good guides and in good company.

-Theme: Culture and Politics
+Theme: Culture Wars: then and now